JulienBrn/BeautifulLogger/README.md

 # BeautifulLogger
 A beautiful default configuration for Python loggers.

+Note: improved error messages for invalid configurations should come in the next version.

 ## Goals :
 1. Show that loggers are better than prints :
     - Just as simple to use